Goichi “Suda 51” Suda and Hidetaka “Swery 65” Suehiro are working on a horror game together, the pair announced on an IGN Japan live stream.

 The developers were originally planning a food-themed PlayStation VR game, but it was cancelled.

 In 2018, the pair decided to make a game together, but would forget the ideas they discussed after getting drunk.
-During the live stream today, however, they were able to solidify their ideas live and on the spot.
+During the live stream today, however, they were able to solidify their ideas live on the spot.

 The collaboration will be a horror game.
-Suda came up with the title Hotel Barcelona in a half-hour brainstorm before the live stream, because he would like the game to be set in Barcelona.
+Suda came up with the title Hotel Barcelona in a half-hour brainstorm session before the live stream, as he would like the game to be set in Barcelona.
 However, he later said that it could also be set in a place like Tokyo, South Africa, or Venezuela.